 Sant Julià de Lòria is one of the parishes of Andorra located just across the border.
 This is where you’ll find Carretera de la Peguera, a picturesque windy road.

-That is where we spent the day.
+That is where I spent the day.

 You might be wondering if Andorra is worth the 3 hour drive each way.